Acceptable Use Policy

 The Content Standards must be complied with in spirit as well as to the letter.
 The standards apply to each part of any Contribution as well as to its whole.

-The Quality of Life Partnership with Newcastle City Council will determine, in its discretion, whether a Contribution breaches the Content Standards.
+Newcastle City Council will determine, at it’s discretion, whether a Contribution breaches the Content Standards.

 A Contribution must: